noddos/noddos/README.md

 __SIGHUP__: Reloads noddos.conf and DeviceProfiles.json.

-__SIGTERM1__: Writes DeviceMatches.json file.
+__SIGTUSR1__: Runs matching alogrithm and writes DeviceDump.json file.

-__SIGTERM2__: Runs matching alogirithm, writes Devicedump.json and uploads (if not disabled) device info and traffic stats to the cloud.
+__SIGTUSR2__: Runs matching algorithm and uploads (if not disabled) device info and traffic stats to the cloud.